microsoft/OpenHack-FHIR/Challenge04-IoTFHIRConnector/ReadMe.md

 ## Task #3: Validate data loaded using Postman
 * If you haven't done setting up Postman in [Challenge01](./Challenge01-AzureAPIforFHIR/ReadMe.md), go back and complete that.
-* Open "AuthorizeGetToken SetBearer", choose "FHIR Hack" in environments drop-down and Click Send.
+* Open "AuthorizeGetToken SetBearer" request in FHIR Hack folder, choose "FHIR Hack" in environments drop-down and Click Send.
 This will set the Bearer Token to the variable.
-* Open "Get Device" and Click Send.
+* Open "Get Device" request in FHIR Hack folder and Click Send.
 This should return the device.
-* Open "Get Observation" and Click Send.
+* Open "Get Observation" request in FHIR Hack folder and Click Send.
 This should return the observations.

 ## Congratulations!
 You have successfully completed Challenge04!